bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 common restrictions to be fulfilled by the resource hosting the execution.
 Or even, each implementation can have specific constraints.
 Through the *@Constraints* annotation, developers can specify the common constraints for a whole set of methods.
-In the following example only one core is required to run the method of both sorting algorithms.
+In the following example (:numref:`constraint_java`) only one core is required to run the method of both sorting algorithms.

 .. code-block:: java
+    :name: constraint_java
+    :caption: Alternative sorting method definition with constraint example

     @Constraints(computingUnits = "1")
     @Method(declaringClass = "packagepath.Mergesort")